-Dr. Josée Lavoie is a Professor with the Department of Community Health Sciences, Faculty of Health Sciences, College of Medicine, University of Manitoba, and Director of Manitoba First Nations Centre for Aboriginal Health Research at the University of Manitoba.
+Dr. Josée Lavoie is a Professor with the Department of Community Health Sciences, Faculty of Health Sciences, College of Medicine, University of Manitoba, and Director of Ongomiizwin Research at the University of Manitoba.

 Josée holds a BSc in Dietetics & Nutrition (1986) and a MA in Medical Anthropology from McGill University (1993); and a PhD in Health Policy and Financing (2005) from the London School of Hygiene and Tropical Medicine, UK.
 Before beginning her research career, Josée spend 10 years working in Indigenous controlled health services in Nunavik, Nunavut and Northern Saskatchewan.